 The next group will convene in Spring Semester 2020.
 Fellows will meet as a group once a week to discuss their own work-in-progress and readings of common interest.
 Fellows will be given the opportunity to give public presentations about their projects during the academic year following their residency at the Center.
 Publications resulting from this fellowship program should include an acknowledgment of the Center’s support.

-All tenured and tenure-track members of faculty in the humanities at VCU are eligible to apply.
+All tenured and tenure-eligible members of faculty in the humanities at VCU are eligible to apply unless they have previously held a residential fellowship at the HRC.
 Members of faculty can apply in groups of four or individually.
 Please be aware that individual applications will succeed only if they happen to fit well with other individual applications; given that the objective is to put together four faculty working on related topics or issues, you will have a much higher chance of succeeding if you apply as part of a group.
 At least two departments must be represented in each group application.
 Groups that include colleagues at different stages of their scholarly careers are especially welcome.

-Applications are due November 21, 2016.
-They will be reviewed by a peer committee of faculty chaired by the center director.
+Applications are due February 8, 2019.
+They will be reviewed by a committee of faculty appointed by the center director.